barebox/barebox/Documentation/devicetree/bindings/barebox/barebox,state.rst

 variable.
 The node name may end with ``@<ADDRESS>``, but the suffix is stripped from the variable name.

 State variables have a type.
-Currenty supported types are: ``uint8``, ``uint32``, ``enum32``, ``mac`` address or ``string`` (fixed length string).
+Currently supported types are: ``uint8``, ``uint32``, ``enum32``, ``mac`` address or ``string`` (fixed length string).
 Variable length strings are not planned.